thelearningworkshop/website/_posts/2020-02-05-inaugural-event.markdown

 # When and Where is this?

-Puerto Escondido, Mexico, March 3rd - 7th.
-Expect to arrive on the night of the 3rd and leave on the morning of the 7th, with the workshop running on the 4th, 5th, and 6th.
+The inaugural event will be in Puerto Escondido, Mexico, on March 3rd - 7th.
+Attendees will arrive on the night of the 3rd and leave on the morning of the 7th, with the workshop running on the 4th, 5th, and 6th.